dhis2/d2-ui/README.md

 ##### Minor upgrade

-Minor upgrades are used during the development cycle for breaking changes.
+Minor upgrades are used during the development cycle for breaking changes that are due to client API changes, but not due to DHIS2 API (in other words, d2) breaking changes.

 ##### Patch upgrade

 Patch upgrades are for bug fixes and small implementations that are not breaking changes.

 #### Steps to publish